slideflow/slideflow/docs-source/source/slideflow_studio.rst

 Mosaic maps
 ***********

-Mosaic maps can also be interactively viewed in Workbench.
-You can use the :meth:`slideflow.Mosaic.view` function to launch Workbench and load the mosaic.
+Mosaic maps can also be interactively viewed in Studio.
+You can use the :meth:`slideflow.Mosaic.view` function to launch Studio and load the mosaic.

 .. code-block:: python